cs3157/recitations/A-Unix/unix-editors-compiling.md

 This is what's known as your home directory.
 You can do pretty much whatever you want to the files in this directory.
 You own the place.
+Let's view all the files in the current directory:

+    ls

 Let's make a new directory here for your work in this class.
 Use the `mkdir` command to make a new directory:

     mkdir cs3157
     mkdir cs3157/learning